mars0i/pasta/doc/defsim.md

 The comments above the call describe the elements of the first argument.
 I show below what this expands to in another section.

+For each element in that first argument--a vector of vectors--`defsim` generates code that performs some or all of the five functions listed in a previous section.

+Along the way, `defsim` defines, in a separate namespace `<your prefix>.data`, a defrecord named `SimData`.
+An instance of this defrecord will be put into the "state" variable of your `Sim` class instance (i.e. the class that inherits from Mason's `sim.engine.SimState`).
+This state variable, named `simData`, is the only instance variable that Clojure's `gen-class` allows.
+We wrap a `SimData` record in an atom, and make that atom the value of `Sim`'s instance variable `simData`.

+The fields of the `SimData` defrecord are named by the first elements of the inner vectors in the first argument to `defsim`.

+Values of the fields in this `SimData` are initialized when your `Sim` class is created.
+The initial values are the second elements of the inner vectors in `defsim`'s argument.

+The remaining elements in the inner vectors are used to define (a) Bean-style accessor functions that Mason will use to create GUI elements which will allow a user to change the values in the `SimData` defrecord (using `swap!` and `assoc` behind the scenes), and (b) command line options that allow setting these same values.
+The docstring below says a bit more about this.

 Here is `defsim`'s docstring (lightly formatted):

 `defsim`